1 - Getting Started

 I know it was hard, but now your data is better protected than 95% of users.
 You should be proud of yourself!
 I’m proud of you 🤗

-Purchasing a domain
+Purchasing a Domain

-• Normal domain price is $8-10 per year.
+• A normal domain price is $8-10 per year.

-• Did I mention the 2FA?
+• Did I mention 2FA?

 Connecting Domain to DNS Server